sitegeist/Sitegeist.Kaleidoscope/README.md

 - `setHeight( integer $height, bool $preserveAspect = false )`: Set the intended height
 - `setDimensions( integer, interger)`: Set the intended width and height
 - `setFormat( string )`: Set the image format to generate like  `webp`, `png` or `jpeg`
-- `src ()`: Render a src attribute for the given ImageSource-object
-- `srcset ( array of descriptors )`: render a srcset attribute for the ImageSource with given media descriptors like `2.x` or `800w`

 Note: The Eel-helpers cannot be created directly.
 They have to be created by using the `Sitegeist.Kaleidoscope:AssetImageSource` or